gunnarshaug/SpaceArcheologyThesis/README.md

 ```
 conda create --file environment.yml
 ```
-It is recommended to use GPU resources for training.
-However, you can use `environment_cpu.yml` to install the cpuonly environment.

 ## Set up W&B for logging
 <!-- There are currently one implementation of the `Logger` class: `WandbLogger`.